bloovis/csup.mirror/www/crscope.md

 ## Curses-based interface

-Aside from completions and search field editing (described below), the default curses-based user interface is as close to cscope as possible, including key bindings and display format.
+Aside from completions and search field editing (described below), the default curses-based user interface attempts to be close to cscope, though some features are missing.

+(Note: in the following descriptions, Ctrl key combinations are indicated using the notation `C-x`, where `x` is a letter key.)

 The screen is divided into two sections: